Energy gap for Yang-Mills connections, II: Arbitrary closed Riemannian manifolds: Introduction

 \subsection{Acknowledgments}

 I am very grateful to the Max Planck Institute for Mathematics, Bonn, for their hospitality during the preparation of this article.
-I would also like to thank Blaine Lawson for kind comments regarding this and its companion article \cite{Feehan_yangmillsenergygap}, Hiraku Nakajima for helpful communications, and Karen Uhlenbeck for helpful comments regarding her article \cite{UhlChern}, and Baozhong Yang for helpful comments regarding his article \cite{Yang_2003pjm}.
+I would also like to thank Blaine Lawson for kind comments regarding this and its companion article \cite{Feehan_yangmillsenergygap}, Hiraku Nakajima for helpful communications, and Karen Uhlenbeck for helpful comments regarding her article \cite{UhlChern}, Changyou Wang for alerting me to subtleties particular to dimension two, and Baozhong Yang for helpful comments regarding his article \cite{Yang_2003pjm}.
+This correction to the previously published version \cite{Feehan_yangmillsenergygapflat_aim} of our article owes its existence to Tom Mrowka and his description of a counterexample \cite{Mrowka_7-30-2018} to exponential convergence (implied by our \cite[Theorem 2 and Remark 1.10]{Feehan_lojasiewicz_inequality_ground_state_v1}) for Yang--Mills gradient flow near the moduli space of flat connections.
+I am indebted to him and very grateful to Mariano Echeverria, Kenji Fukaya, Takeo Nishinou, Tom Parker, Nikolai Saveliev, Penny Smith, Katrin Wehrheim, and Graeme Wilkin for helpful communications during the preparation of this correction to \cite{Feehan_yangmillsenergygapflat_aim}.